zino-hofmann/graphql-flutter/README.md

 ## Contributing

-Feel free to open a PR with any suggetions!
-We'll be actively working on the library ourselfs.
+Feel free to open a PR with any suggestions!
+We'll be actively working on the library ourselves.

 ## Contributors